a-robu/green-snake/README.md

 ![gameplay-screenshot](gameplay-screenshot.png)

+# Running from AppImage

+The pre-built AppImage files can be found on [the releases page](https://github.com/a-robu/green-snake/releases).
+They have been verified to work on Ubuntu 20.04 (but, in principle should work on any Linux distribution).

 # Running from Source Code

 This game was written in Python 2.
 To run the game from the source code, execute the following commands to install `pygame` locally with _virtualenv_.
 These steps are known to work on Ubuntu 20.04.